SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 #### Right side

-Adding more than one component in the card view along with `dataVisualization` component in the body renders the chart on the right side of the card.
+Adding more than one component in the Card View along with `dataVisualization` component in the body renders the chart on the right side of the card.
 For example: Header and Footer along with `dataVisualization` component in body.

 Locate & replace the `cardViewParameters()` getter with the following code to add a `header` and `footer` to the card: